The King's Speech (soundtrack): Development

 The score was recorded at the Abbey Road Studios in London, with Terry Davies conducting the London Symphony Orchestra.
-He initially used a limited chamber orchestra for the score, comparing what Wolfgang Amadeus Mozart or Ludwig van Beethoven had approached for.
 To create a dated sound, the score was recorded on old microphones extracted from the EMI archives which had been specially made for the royal family, suggested by the mastering engineer Peter Cobbin.
 Desplat said that "Recording both the score and the classical pieces with the orchestra through these microphones made it a special blend, a special color, and I think all this together, the choice of the instrumentation and the choice of the recording through these microphones made it a unique sound and a unique piece like if it was one only composer all together."

 The music played during the broadcast of the 1939 radio speech at the climax of the film is from the 2nd movement (Allegretto) of Beethoven's 7th Symphony; it was added by Tariq Anwar, the editor.
 When Desplat later joined the team to write the music, he praised and defended Anwar's suggestion.
 Hooper further remarked that the stature of the piece helps elevate the status of the speech to a public event.
 Desplat also praised Hooper's decision to use Beethoven music in the score, that was initially used as a temp track, but became an integral part in the score.
 He said "It worked marvellously, and it made sense since it has such a universal quality to it.
 I would never have been able to compete with that."